Shad0w-KuNgen/gtav-sourcecode-build-guide/README.md

 ## Building Shaders
 1. Under "Shaders", right click the "shaders_rc" project and click "Build"
+    - If you building in "BankRelease", Dont forget to build shaders with "Debug Win32 4.0" to "Release Win32 4.0" or "Release Win32 5.0" in **Configuration Manager**.
+    - Also, the same thing needs to apply to "shaders_dependency", Change "Debug" to "Release" in **Configuration Manager**
 2. (OPTIONAL) Build low quality shaders
 	1. Right click the "shaders_rc" project and click "Properties"
 	2. Select `Configuration Properties > NMake`